 On November 22, 2021, the Company entered into a securities purchase agreement ("SPA") for 1,500 shares of the Company's Series E Preferred Stock, at a price of \$1,000 per share and (ii) a warrant to purchase up to 1,500,000 shares of the Company's common stock, with an exercise price equal to \$0.75, which expires in five years, for a purchase price of \$1,500,000.
 The warrant has a fair value of \$561,000, estimated using the Black Scholes Model, with the following inputs: the price of the Company's common stock of \$0.38; a risk-free interest rate of 1.33%, the expected volatility of the Company's common stock of 209.9%; the estimated remaining term, a dividend rate of 0%.
 The Company also issued 267,429 warrants as placement agent fees, with a fair value of \$101,000, estimated with the same assumptions.
-All of the warrants were classified as a liability, as it is not known if there will be sufficient authorized shares to be issued upon settlement, based on the conversion terms of the company on the dates of funding as compared to the conversion price, determined there was a beneficial conversion feature of approximately \$170.000 to recognize, which was amortized over the term through the redemption date using the effective interest method.
-The Company will accrete the carrying value, reflecting the discount of \$300,000 between the stated value and purchase price and the fair value of \$662,000, of the Series E Preferred Stock in temporary equity up to the redemption value over the period until its redemption.
+All of the warrants were classified as a liability, as it is not known if there will be sufficient authorized shares to be issued upon settlement, based on the conversion terms of the convertible debt.
+The Company analyzed the conversion feature under ASC 470-20, "Debt with conversion and other options", and based on the market price of the common stock of the Company on the dates of funding as compared to the conversion price, determined there was a beneficial conversion feature of approximately \$170.000 to recognize, which was amortized over the term through the redemption date using the effective interest method.
+The Company will accrete the carrying value, reflecting the discount of \$300,000 between the stated value and purchase price and the fair value of the warrants issued of \$662,000, of the Series E Preferred Stock in temporary equity up to the redemption value over the period until its redemption.
 For the years ended March 31, 2023 and 2022, respectively, approximately \$755,000 and \$338,000 was accreted, and was fully accreted as of March 31, 2023.

-On April 14, 2021, the Company, entered into a share exchange agreement (the "Exchange Agreement") with a holder of the Series D Preferred Stock, whereby, at the closing of the Offering, the Holder agreed to exchange an aggregate of 3,600 shares of the Company's Series D Preferred Stock, par value \$0.0001 per share into 3,739.63 shares of the Company's Series E Convertible Preferred stock, par value \$0.0001 (the "Series E Preferred Stock").
+On April 14, 2021, the Company, entered into a share exchange agreement (the "Exchange Agreement") with GHS (a holder of the Series D Preferred Stock), whereby GHS agreed to exchange an aggregate of 3,600 shares of the Company's Series D Preferred Stock, par value \$0.0001 per share into 3,739.63 shares of the Company's Series E Convertible Preferred stock, par value \$0.0001 (the "Series E Preferred Stock").
 The exchange was completed on April 15, 2021.
 In accordance with ASC 260-10-S99-2, exchanges of preferred stock that are considered to be extinguishments are to be accounted for as a redemption.
-Therefore, the difference between the fair value of the Series E Preferred Stock transferred to the holder of the Series D Preferred Stock and the carrying amount of the Series D Preferred Stock immediately prior to the exchange, which was \$3,258,189, was accounted for in a manner similar to a dividend.
+Therefore, the difference between the fair value of the Series E Preferred Stock transferred to GHS (the holder of the Series D Preferred Stock) and the carrying amount of the Series D Preferred Stock immediately prior to the exchange, which was \$3,258,189, was accounted for in a manner similar to a dividend.